Danial-Arif/binary-and-linear-search/README.md

 ## **LinkedIn Post**

 I have written a detailed LinkedIn post about this project.
-You can check it out here: [Click Here](#)
+You can check it out here: <a href="https://www.linkedin.com/posts/danial-arif-84b7bb180_coding-datastructures-algorithms-activity-7286668335952412672-sGmk?utm_source=share&utm_medium=member_desktop"> View Post</a>